-On two occasions during the monitoring period samples from the Motunui site were taken by the Council and Methanex simultaneously.
-Similarly on two occasions samples were collected at the Waitara Valley site.
-Both laboratories analysed the samples for parameters relevant to the consents and the results were compared
+On one occasion during the monitoring period samples from the Motunui and Waitara Valley site were taken by the Council and Methanex simultaneously for the purpose of validating the capability of the Methanex laboratory to provide accurate and reliable results within permissible levels of uncertainty.
+Both laboratories analysed the samples for parameters relevant to the consents and the results were compared.
+The results fell within the permissible levels of uncertainty apart from suspended solids which is most likely attributed to the sample settling out slightly when being split or measured.